nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-debug-with-style.md

 ![Unpersisted Style Changes](../images/misc-chrome-devtools-elements-debug-with-style-unpersisted-style-changes.png)

 This makes this a very useful tool for exploration because you can make whatever changes you want, see what they're going to look like, and then decide later if you want to port them back over.
-Now when we select this `h1` here, there's something a little bit weird going on, because if you remember from our style.css we have a ruleset for hover on `h1` where it changes the background color to white and the color to black, which is what we see here.
+Now when we select this `h1` here, there's something a little bit weird going on, because if you remember from our `style.css` we have a ruleset for hover on `h1` where it changes the background color to white and the color to black, which is what we see here.

 ![Hover Styling](../images/misc-chrome-devtools-elements-debug-with-style-hover-styling.png)

 But if we switch over to elements and we have our `h1` selected here, it's not showing us that rule.
 The reason for that is that what's in the DOM right now is just the `h1`.
-If we want to see it with the hover state selected, there's this little pin that you can click it, click hover, and look at that.
+If we want to see it with the `hover` state selected, there's this little pin that you can click it, click hover, and look at that.
 Now we have our rule showing up, and over here it has shown up that way.
 You can do that from here, you can do that for all of the different pseudo-selectors, and you see browser level stuff.

 ![Force element state pin](../images/misc-chrome-devtools-elements-debug-with-style-force-elements-pin.png)

 Not only can you do that from here, you can also right click here and select.
-So we can right click on that element in the elements panel, and select hover,
+So we can right click on that element in the elements panel, and select `hover`,

 ![Right Click Hover](../images/misc-chrome-devtools-elements-debug-with-style-element-right-click-hover.png)